jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 Couple this with setting a frequent schedule (i.e. every 5m) then we should be receiving an email with the current value every 5 minutes.

-{{< figure src="example-email.png" link="example-email.png" class="center" caption="" alt="" >}}
+{{< figure src="example-email.png" link="example-email.png" class="center" caption="Once the flow is tested, we can set the mode on the website agent back to `on_change`" alt="" >}}

-Once the flow is tested, we can set the mode on the website agent back to `on_change`.
-Then it's just the waiting game until getting vaxx'ed up :syringe:
+Now we just play the waiting time until getting vaxx'ed up as Marc Rebillet says... :syringe:

 {{< youtube qeCwwYjf8gw >}}